Written in November 2015:

 So I very much had to learn the hard way in managing my diabetes, from sports to socialising and all else in between.

 The initial attitude I had, which many young adults may relate to, was to just get on with it – which is great – but the feeling was to just get on with it and almost ignore my health duties.
-I would always do my insulin, I realised the importance of that (even if overdosing myself without knowing at the time, 14 units of basal novorapid for every dinner meal was my regime!!) but would seldom test my blood sugar levels regularly enough.
+I would always do my insulin, I realised the importance of that (even if overdosing myself without knowing at the time, 14 units of bolus novorapid for every dinner meal was my regime!!) but would seldom test my blood sugar levels regularly enough.

 The added risk with that is if you are out-out and you are hypo, people don’t know your situation, that your blood sugars are low, they will just assume you are drunk.